 The financial statements are presented in Canadian dollars.
-The functional currency of Sangoma Technologies Corporation and Sangoma Technologies Inc. is Canadian dollars while the functional currency of Sangoma US Inc. is US dollars and Sangoma Technologies Private Limited is Indian Rupee (INR), respectively.
+The functional currency of Sangoma Technologies Corporation and Sangoma Technologies Inc. is Canadian dollars, the functional currency of Sangoma US Inc., Sangoma Technologies US Inc., VoIP Supply LLC, and Sangoma HK Ltd. is US dollars, the functional currency of Sangoma Technologies Private Limited is Indian Rupees (INR).

 Assets and liabilities of subsidiaries having a functional currency other than the Canadian dollar are translated at the rate of exchange at the reporting period date.
 Revenues and expenses are translated at average rates for the period, unless exchange rates fluctuated significantly during the period, in which case the exchange rates at the dates of the transaction are used.
 The resulting foreign currency translation adjustments are recognized in the accumulated other comprehensive income (loss) included in shareholders' equity.
 Foreign currency transactions are translated into the functional currency using exchange rates prevailing at the date of the transactions.
-At the end of each reporting period, foreign currency denominated monetary assets and liabilities are translated to the functional currency using the prevailing rate of exchange at the reporting period date.
+At the end of each reporting period, foreign currency using the prevailing rate of exchange at the reporting period date.
 Gains and losses on translation of monetary items are recognized in the statement of income and comprehensive income.